BrianHicks/brianthicks.com/content/post/sets-folds.md

     foldl (\candidate acc -> acc || (candidate == item)) False set
 ```

-Here we start out with the accumulator value as `False` and assume that if we never find the member, the value will always be false.
+Here we start out with the accumulator value as `False`.
+We assume that if we never find the member, the value will always be false.

 Our accumulator function takes the candidate and the accumulator.
 The notation here says "return the accumulator value if it's true, otherwise the equality value of the candidate and item we're searching for".